fra98/fromCtoF/README.md

 $ npm run make
 ```

-.deb and rpm executables will generate in out/make/ directory
+.deb and .rpm executables will generate in out/make/ directory